 Sother said he created the vodka-based Knicker Twist as an approachable, entry-level cocktail to sit alongside some of the more elaborate options on Rye's menu.
 "I did it to please the clientele that come to Rye a bit uninitiated to the current “cocktail culture.”
 I figured if I can get them to try something and like it then I’d gain their trust enough to guide them to a more ambitious drink."
 This immediately made me wonder if it would be simple enough to make at home myself.

 Sother was kind enough to share his recipe, including instructions for making homemade apricot preserves as well as the boozy apricot garnish.
 I gave it a test drive in my own kitchen, taking a few shortcuts (i.e., subbing in store-bought jam).
 I did take time, though, to make up a mini-batch of six garnishes, macerating the dried apricots in brandy and apricot nectar the night before.
 The yummy results were well worth the extra step.

 Here's the basic cocktail recipe, plus full instructions for the homemade jam and the garnish.
-The words are Sother's, the notes in [ ] are mine.
+The words are Sother's, the notes in [ ]

 by Sother Teague of Rye (Reproduced with permission.)